 Your only genuine concern should be whether you can recycle the x-ray film.
 As you may well know, hospitals and other medical establishments must keep the x-rays for a certain time before they are disposed of.
 This can be upwards of a decade.

 So, ensure that you have held the records long enough; otherwise, you will be breaking the law.
 If you are disposing of your documents, you won’t have to worry about this too much.

 It is worth noting that if an x-ray film is over 50 years old, it can contain very flammable material.
 If you are sending x-ray films that are this old to companies that are recycling them, then make sure that you let them know you have old film.
 They may not accept it.
 You will also need to ensure that you package the film securely before sending it in.

 Can You Put X-Ray Film In The Trash?

 No. It is illegal to dispose of medical records in the standard trash.
-While there shouldn’t be that much of an issue if you are disposing of your own medical records, we still wouldn’t recommend it.
+While there shouldn’t be that much of an issue if you are disposing of your medical records, we still wouldn’t recommend it.

-Even a small amount leaking into the water supply can be deadly to animals.
+Even a tiny amount leaking into the water supply can be deadly to animals.
 You then have to worry about the chemicals in the soil, which can travel for miles around, impacting the land.

 You can recycle an x-ray film.
 However, due to various pieces of legislation, it will not be easy to do by any stretch of the imagination.
 Your local recycling center almost certainly will not deal with x-ray films.

 You will often have to mail them off to a specialist company to recycle them for you.
 It would be best never to put x-ray films in the standard trash.
 Not only is it illegal, but it will damage the environment.